LoQiseaking69/SephsBIOME/.github/README.md

 ```
 An executable script (.sh) is planned for ease of use upon release. 😅

+# The initial modal
+for the "GA" management and tuning *(that is, The SephsBIOME Project)* is located at [this repository; for isolating building and testing](https://github.com/LoQiseaking69/SephMV)

 ## Evolution of AI Integration 🌐🔧

 Seph's Biome is evolving its AI strategy, transitioning from a custom model passed to the Genetic Algorithm (GA) at runtime for real-time optimization, to a more sophisticated approach.
 This new phase involves employing a Deep Q-Network (DQN) pre-trained in the Bipedal Walker environment in Gym.
 This pre-trained model is then fine-tuned and optimized using the GA component designed for dynamic, runtime adjustments.
 This shift allows for more efficient and effective learning and adaptation in robotic behaviors.